 Working out at home can be a great substitute for going to the gym.
-Sure, you won’t have access to the same range of machines and weights, but this doesn’t mean you can’t still get a decent workout including both cardio and strength training.
+Sure, you won’t have access to the same range of machines and weights, but this doesn’t mean you can’t still get a solid workout including both cardio and strength training.

-Some of the best home workouts are bodyweight exercises – those that use your body’s own weight as resistance against the muscles you’re working.
-You can mix these up with different routines and games to keep things fun.
+Some of the best home workouts are bodyweight exercises that use your own weight as resistance.
+You can mix these up with different routines and formats to keep things challenging.
+Here are 10 of our top at-home exercises, including recommendations from some of our coaches.

 Jump to a Topic